smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 | 2    | Peach   | 2    | Peach   |

-If you want NULL values from both tables to match, you can replace them with a common value using ISNULL.
+If you want NULL values from both tables to match, you can replace them with a common value using `ISNULL`.

 ```sql
 SELECT  a.ID AS A_ID,